YaolingYang/HTRX/README.md

 Step 1: select candidate models;
 Step 2: select the best model using 10-fold cross-validation.

 Longer haplotypes are important for discovering interactions.
 However, there are $3^k-1$ haplotypes in HTRX if the region contains $k$ SNPs, making it unrealistic for regions with large numbers of SNPs.
-To address this issue, we proposed "cumulative HTRX" that enables HTRX to run on longer haplotypes, i.e. haplotypes which include more than 7 SNPs (we recommend).
+To address this issue, we proposed "cumulative HTRX" that enables HTRX to run on longer haplotypes, i.e. haplotypes which include at least 7 SNPs (we recommend).

 ## Install R package "HTRX"
 ```